 A stroke can cause many bewildering changes in a person’s emotions and behavior.
 Suddenly, he or she can seem like a completely different person than before the stroke.
 In a way, this is true.
 Stroke survivors’ brains have been injured.
-The behaviors and emotions they display are a reflection of that injury.
+The behaviors and emotions they display are reflections of that injury.

 Understanding and dealing with these changes and losses are just as important as the physical issues that are dealt with in the rehabilitation process.

 Stroke survivors may have difficulty with their communication skills following a stroke.
 They can be broadly classified in two general categories:

 Simply defined, aphasia is the loss of ability to communicate normally resulting from damage typically to the left side of the brain, which houses the communication center.
 It may affect a person’s verbal expression (getting words out) and/or auditory comprehension (understanding what is being said to them).
 It may also affect their ability to read, write, and deal with numbers.